Mohamed Touré (footballer, born 1997)

-Mohamed Cheik Ali Touré, known as Mozino (born 30 March 1997) is an Ivorian professional footballer who plays for Portuguese club Trofense as a right winger.
+Mohamed Cheik Ali Touré (born 30 March 1997), also known as Mozino, is an Ivorian professional footballer who plays for Portuguese club Trofense as a right winger.

 Club career

 On 1 July 2019, signed his first professional contract with Aves.
 Touré made his professional debut with Aves in a 1-0 Primeira Liga loss to Santa Clara on 4 January 2020.